-Extract of legislation .
-61

-Guidelines .
-62

-What happens after an agency or Minister reconsiders their decision? .
-62

-More information .
-64

-Section 49N - Information Commissioner may facilitate a negotiated agreement .65

-Extract of legislation .
-65

-Guidelines .
-65

-Facilitating a negotiated agreement .
-65

-Section 490 - Referral of matter to a relevant authority .67

-Extract of legislation .
-67

-Guidelines .
-67

-Referring a matter to a different authority .
-67

-Section 490A - Review of decisions under section 25A(5) .69

-Extract of legislation .
-69

-Guidelines .
-69

-Reviewing a decision under section 25A(5) .
-69

-More information .
-70

-Section 49P - Decision on review .71

-Extract of legislation .
-71

-Guidelines .
-72

-Overview of section 49P .
-72

-Making a review decision .
-72

-After a decision is made .
-74

-Division 2-Conciliation by Health Complaints Commissioner .77

-Section 49Q - Conciliation by Health Complaints Commissioner .77

-Extract of legislation .
-77

-Guidelines .
-78

-Applying to the Health Complaints Commissioner for a review of a document containing health information in certain cases .
-78

-More information 79

-Division 3-Review by the Tribunal 80

-Section 50 - Applications for review by the Tribunal 80

-Extract of legislation 80
+Extract of legislation

 Guidelines

-Review by the Victorian Civil and Administrative Tribunal

-Decisions that VCAT review

-When can an agency or Minister apply to VCAT?
+What happens after an agency or Minister reconsiders their decision?

-When can a third party apply to VCAT?

-Decisions that VCAT cannot review 91

-Agencies and Ministers must notify OVIC of a VCAT review 96

-VCAT's FOI review powers 97

-What if a party does not agree with a VCAT decision?

 More information

-Section 51 - Information Commissioner may be called on to assist Tribunal 105
+Section 49N - Informal resolution of review

 Extract of legislation

 Guidelines

-OVIC's involvement in a VCAT review
+Informal resolution of a review

-Section 52 - Time for applying for review
+Section 490 - Referral of matter to a relevant authority

 Extract of legislation

 Guidelines

+Referring a matter to a different authority

-Overview of section 52
+Section 490A - Review of decisions under section 25A(5)70

-Time for applying for review by VCAT
+Extract of legislation

+Guidelines

+Reviewing a decision under section 25A(5)70

 More information

-Section 53 - Reviews where decisions delayed 112
+Section 49P - Decision on review

 Extract of legislation

+Guidelines73

+Overview of section 49P73

+Making a review decision73

+After a decision is made75

+Division 2-Conciliation by Health Complaints Commissioner

+Section 49Q - Conciliation by Health Complaints Commissioner

+Extract of legislation

 Guidelines

+Applying to the Health Complaints Commissioner for a review of a document containing health information in certain cases

+More information 80

+Division 3-Review by the Tribunal

+Section 50 - Applications for review by the Tribunal 81

+Extract of legislation

+Guidelines 83

+Review by the Victorian Civil and Administrative Tribunal 83

+Decisions that VCAT can review 85

+When can an agency or Minister apply to VCAT?

+When can a third party apply to VCAT?
+91

+Decisions that VCAT cannot review 92

+How much does a VCAT review cost?

+Agencies and Ministers must notify OVIC of a VCAT review

+VCAT's FOI review powers

+What if a party does not agree with a VCAT decision?
+104

+More information 104

+Section 51 - Information Commissioner may be called on to assist Tribunal

+Extract of legislation 106

+Guidelines 106

+OVIC's involvement in a VCAT review 106

+Section 52 - Time for applying for review

+Extract of legislation 108

+Guidelines 108

+Overview of section 52 108

+Time for applying for review by VCAT 109

+More information 112

+Section 53 - Reviews where decisions delayed 113

+Extract of legislation 113

+Guidelines 114

-Where a decision is not made within the required time
+Where a decision is not made within the required time 114

-When can a person apply to VCAT on a deemed refusal?